Asura and Devas / Angels and Devils

 One of the more interesting developments of the deva meme, as it migrated westward, was that the Indo-Aryan and Iranian branches of the meme, which has split approximately one millennium before Christianity, merged when Paul of Tarsus introduced the Jewish notion of devils into Greece and Rome during the first century of the Christian era.

 As noted above, in ancient Greek mythology, demons (daimon) appear as magical beings that lie roughly between man and God, with a theological role very similar to the devas of northern European and Vedic mythology.
-Beginning in the sixth century BC, the pre-Socratics, led by Heraclitus, transform A famous inscription commissioned by Xerxes I in the fifth century BCE, outlines the political nature of the theology surrounding the concept of daevas, oncethe notion of daimon from something magical into something related to the moral choices/moral sensibilities of men (ethos) 26 Darcus, Shirley “Daimon as a Force Shaping Ethos in Heraclitus” Phoenix, Vol. 28 1974 4 pp 390.
-From a memetic perspective, it is worth noting that it is precisely this notion of ethos that gets developed by humanist scholars such as Erasmus in the fifteenth century ACE.
-This notion of daimon persists in the Greek world until the Christian era.
-26 As noted above, in ancient Greek mythology, demons (daimon) appear as magical beings that lie roughly between man and God, with a theological role very similar to the devas of northern European and Vedic mythology.
-Beginning in the sixth century BC, the pre-Socratics, led by Heraclitus, transform A famous inscription commissioned by Xerxes I in the fifth century BCE, outlines the political nature of the theology surrounding the concept of daevas, once the notion of daimon from something magical into something related to the moral choices/moral sensibilities of men (ethos).27 This notion of daimon persists in the Greek world until the Christian era.
+Beginning in the sixth century BC, the pre-Socratics, led by Heraclitus, transform A famous inscription commissioned by Xerxes I in the fifth century BCE, outlines the political nature of the theology surrounding the concept of daevas, oncethe notion of daimon from something magical into something related to the moral choices/moral sensibilities of men (ethos) 26 This notion of daimon persists in the Greek world until the Christian era.
+26

 In the first century ACE Christian missionaries introduce the Jewish version of the deva meme into the Graeco-Roman world.
 By the time of Emperor Constantine’s conversion to Christianity in the fourth century ACE, the notion of daimon as something related to the moral consciousness of individuals has become been replaced by the purely pejorative notion of demons as a type of devil.